 Gluten can be hiding in some sneaky places, including bouillon, pickles, and even hot chocolate mix.
 Always look for gluten-free certification, not just a wheat-free mention.
 Making an index of gluten-free foods or ingredients that you can keep adding to.
 Having it at your fingertips will be a big help to future you and anyone else trying to feed you.

 Seek and Share

-Whether you throw a party or hang out at one, there’s nothing better than asking everyone to bring something (plus their recipe) to a gluten-free potluck (even if it’s a virtual one).
+There’s nothing better than asking everyone to bring their inspirations and ideas to the table for a gluten-free potluck (even if it’s a virtual one).
 Instant food crowdsourcing!
 Find gluten-free friends in forums, feeds, or online groups and trade recipes.
 Our recipe archive is also a great place to start.

 Come Hungry and Prepared

 Offer to bring a gluten-free dish whenever you’re invited to eat at someone else’s place.
 (Post-social distancing, of course!)
 While more work for you, at least you know that no matter what, you’ll have a gluten-free dish, plus, it helps take the pressure off hosts who aren’t sure what to make.

 Gluten-Free Does Not Mean Good for You

 Gluten-free living definitely has its trending moments, and that can yield some pretty delicious foods that are still full of sugar, salt, or are overly processed.
 Remember, gluten-free is not synonymous with good-for-you.
 (But our sprouted breads packed with gluten-free whole grains definitely are!)